brokolja/laststaticsitegenerator/README.md

 ## Troubleshooting

+### I see nothing on: http://localhost:1234/

+Append your pages filename to the URL for example: index.html = http://localhost:1234/index.html

 ### PWA Manifest not served

 Make sure your server uses: application/manifest+json MIME-Type for .webmanifest file.

-### I see nothing on: http://localhost:1234/

-Append your pages filename to the URL for example: index.html = http://localhost:1234/index.html

-### Random script in head

-This happens if you add inline-styles in development and is a parcel-bug.
-Just ignore the script it will not be present in production bundle.
+### Serviceworker not loaded

+The serviceworker will not load on local domains (localhost/127.0.0.1).

 ### Page not generated